-After some months of recuperation but still very thin, in early 1946 Sverre and Tui were repatriated from Hong Kong by Royal Navy aircraft carrier to Sydney, where their son awaited them.
+After a brief recuperation, on 19 September 1945 Berg posted a simple notice in the revived 'South China Morning Post' under the heading 'Berg & Co., Ltd, Steam Ship Agents, Ship Brokers, General Merchants': 'We have resumed business at Queen's Buildings (3rd floor), Ice House Street.
+He was still very thin when in early 1946 he and Tui were repatriated by Royal Navy aircraft carrier from Hong Kong to Sydney, where their son awaited them.
 In the half page epilogue Derek Berg notes only that subsequently 'with partners [he] built up a small but successful shipping business in Australia.
 They bought and managed a number of small steamers, which carried cargoes to North Queensland ports, Papua New Guinea, and other Pacific Islands'.
-The business and the partners are not named but it must have been S. Berg & Co.
+The business and the partners are not named but it would have been S. Berg & Co.
 Ltd of 75-77 Pitt Street in downtown Sydney.
-On Trove the only mention that can be found of Berg is in relation to yachting, a recreation that he had enjoyed in Hong Kong between the wars.
+He is mentioned from time to time in the daily press in relation to yachting, a recreation that he had enjoyed in Hong Kong between the wars.
 In Sydney he joined the Cruising Yacht Club of Australia, bought the 40-foot Huon pine ketch Horizon and from December 1948 competed successfully in Sydney-Hobart races, later also in the inaugural Sydney-Noumea race.
 In fact, by 1952 he was Commodore of the Club.
 Around this time, he became a naturalized British citizen and in 1954 both he and Tui are listed on the electoral roll as living at The Basin, a tiny settlement opposite Palm Beach on Pittwater, a yachtsman's paradise.
+As late as September 1964, his name also appears among the list of apologies to the annual reunion dinner of the Shamshuipo and Argyle Street POWs now resident in Sydney.